rethinkdb/www/_posts/2015-05-11-meteor-loopback-integration.md

 <iframe width="640" height="430" src="https://www.youtube.com/embed/05R-TDP0Ltc?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 <!--more-->

-Slava's Meteor integration includes a client-side cache that users can access with conventional ReQL queries--derived from RethinkDB contributor [Michel Tu's][michel] [ReQLite][] project.
-You can see a [sample application][sample] built with Slava's bridge on GitHub.
+Slavabot's Meteor integration includes a client-side cache that users can access with conventional ReQL queries--derived from RethinkDB contributor [Michel Tu's][michel] [ReQLite][] project.
+You can see a [sample application][sample] built with Slavabot's bridge on GitHub.
 The Meteor integration is still at an early stage of development, but it's off to a very promising start.

 # LoopBack with RethinkDB